 Power of attorney

 The legal way of assigning the right for someone to make decisions on your behalf is through an enduring power of attorney.
-An enduring power of attorney gives a family member, lawyer or trusted friend the power to make decisions relating to your lifestyle and accommodation, your legal and financial affairs and what kind of medical treatment you should get.
+An enduring power of attorney gives a trusted partner, family member, lawyer or friend the power to make decisions relating to your lifestyle and accommodation, your legal and financial affairs and what kind of medical treatment you should get.

 For more information see the Medical treatment decision makers fact sheet.